basilisp-lang/basilisp/docs/features.rst

 A few of those features include:

 * Project management tooling to facility dependency management/locking and packaging
-* Compatibility with the platform-agnostic components of Clojure

 See the GitHub `issues <https://github.com/basilisp-lang/basilisp/issues>`_ and `projects <https://github.com/basilisp-lang/basilisp/projects?type=beta>`_ pages for more details.